Lucas Moura: 2012 Olympics

 Moura was selected to compete for the Brazil Olympic football team in the 2012 Summer Olympics in London along with club teammates Casemiro and Bruno Uvini.
 He appeared in three matches as a substitute, including the Gold medal match with Mexico, and started in the 3–0 group stage victory over New Zealand.

 2013 Confederations Cup

 Moura was selected by Luiz Felipe Scolari for the 2013 FIFA Confederations Cup on home soil.

 Copa América Centenario

 In 2016, Moura was named in Dunga's 23-man squad for the Copa América Centenario in the United States.

+2024 recall

+In September 2024, six years after his last cap, Moura was called up for the 2026 FIFA World Cup qualifiers against Ecuador and Paraguay, and claimed that he initially thought it was a prank.
+He came on as a substitute in both matches.

 Style of play

 Credited as a quick and mobile winger, who is also powerful, creative, and technically gifted, Moura is also known for his explosive acceleration, agility, jumping, and pace – both on and off the ball –, as well as his movement, and his excellent dribbling skills, in particular his use of trickery and feints, which make him a dangerous offensive threat.
 A versatile player, he is also capable of playing in several positions, and has also been deployed as a forward, in midfield, as a support striker, or even as an attacking midfielder behind the strikers.
 However, he has been accused of being inconsistent in the media, in particular in his youth, while his vision and decision–making have also been cited as weaknesses to his game.